Dominion (card game): Reception

 The original Dominion set won several awards, including the Spiel des Jahres, the Deutscher Spiele Preis, an Origins award and a Diana Jones Award.
 In addition, it and the expansions have sold more than 2.5 million copies and been translated into 18 languages: Chinese, Czech, Dutch, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, bokmål Norwegian, Polish, Portuguese, Romanian, Russian, Spanish and Swedish.

 Dominion is one of the first board games that included a deckbuilding mechanic.
-Board games, such as Mage Knight Board Game, use deckbuilding as a core game mechanic, the origins of which can be attributed to Dominion.

-Dominion has been praised for its speed and simplicity, as well as its strategic depth; there are many ways to win.
+Many board games, such as Mage Knight Board Game and many video games, such as Slay the Spire., use deckbuilding as a core game mechanic, the origins of which can be attributed to Dominion.Dominion has been praised for its speed and simplicity, as well as its strategic depth; there are many ways to win.
 Other reviewers have noted the game’s replayability.
 However, it has been criticised as "almost abstract" for its weak theme, described as "multiplayer solitaire", and the theme has been criticised as generic, though a minor issue in the playability.

 Dominion and the Kennerspiel Des Jahres

 The Spiel des Jahres, a highly prestigious prize, is primarily intended for family games, and the winner is generally purchased in large volume within Germany for that purpose.
 Dominion received this prize in 2009, and two years later, a second prize, Kennerspiel des Jahres, was created, intended for more complex games aimed at audiences of adults; the name literally means "Expert-game of the year".
-Dominion's prize had received backlash, as many families considered it too complex for a family game.
+Dominions prize had received backlash, as many families considered it too complex for a family game.
 This is widely credited as an influential event in the establishment of the Kennerspiel prize.
 In both the year prior to Dominion's award, and the year following, complex games received ad-hoc special prizes, which had been awarded intermittently in earlier years as well, and 2009 was notable in that a complex game received an award, but crowded out the 'main' family-game award.
 Further controversies of this kind have not occurred since the first Kennerspiel prize in 2011, suggesting that, if this was the goal, it has been successful.